 Magento vs WooCommerce: Which One Wins The Battle?

-In a nutshell, both Magento and WooCommerce have their own advantages, but their intended audiences are certainly much different from each other.
-Before you start constructing your business on one of these two platforms, you need to figure out what kind of business you want to run.
+In a nutshell, both Magento vs WooCommerce have their own advantages, but their intended audiences are certainly much different from each other.
+Before you start constructing your business on one of these two platforms, you should consider these suggested criteria:

 Picking a winner between WooCommerce vs Magento wasn’t an easy task, since no single platform will fit the needs of every user perfectly.
 There are a number of factors that you’ll need to take into account before making a final decision, such as performance, security, product management, and your total budget.